Backward Course Design

 Backward Design Resources

 Course design is a specialized skillset.
 It's easy to be intimidated by this process if you're not familiar with it.
-Grant Wiggins and Jay McTighe offer sseveral resources to walk you through the understanding by design backwards course design process.
+Grant Wiggins and Jay McTighe offer several resources to walk you through the understanding by backward designing the course design process.
 Try the design templates below to help you frame your course goal, assessment, and activities:

 - Overview of Understanding by Design Process (pdf)